Find any scene in your video library.

 The CEO says “guidance” as the slide behind her reads “Q4 outlook.”

-Content that belongs together clusters together, on its own.
-Because richer features reveal richer structure, you get a natural hierarchy instead of a flat pile of tags: a taxonomy built from your data, organized around what your business actually cares about.
+No keyword, example, or prompt can answer that: they all assume you already know what you're looking for.
+Mixpeek clusters what belongs together on its own, so a natural hierarchy surfaces instead of a flat pile of tags: a taxonomy built from your data, organized around what your business actually cares about.

 That taxonomy is your ground truth, and it feeds back.
 Every search, every correction sharpens the features, the clusters, and the relationships.
 Your competitors' metadata decays.
 Yours compounds.